angelo-mab/wksp-module-2-js-4-events/lecture-1-events.md

 These events fire when the HTML elements you can interact with gain/ lose focus.

 - `focus`
+gaining focus - the blue border/ attention
 - `blur`
+opposite of focus
 - `focusin` (_new; not supported by Firefox_)
 - `focusout` (_new; same as blur; not supported by Firefox_)